 - Of any year

-You need to have cleared copyright of all external material you have used in your film (soundtrack, including credit music, video extracts etc.).
+You need to have cleared copyright of all external material you have used in your film (any video extract featured; soundtrack, including credit music etc).
 We cannot screen films which have unauthorised use of material.
-When emailing us your submission form, please also confirm that you have cleared the copyright of all material used in your film in the main body of the email.

 The web link you send us will be what we use for the screening.
 The quality needs to be good enough: preferably HD, 1080p (1920 x 1080) or 720p (1280 x 720); but SD 576i (720 x 576) will do if you are happy with that.